Boeing CEO sees ‘endgame’ in effort to lift grounding of 737 MAX

 “I’m very confident in the team we have,” Muilenburg said, pointing to a series of personnel changes the company has quietly made since March.
 The new appointments range from the head of the 737 program, to a vice president of engineering for the commercial airplane business and its supply-chain chief.
 “We’re always putting our best people in the toughest assignments, and that’s the case here.”

-Acting on a recommendation from the board, Muilenburg is creating a new product and services safety organization to centralize responsibilities across the planemaker’s business and operating units.
+Acting on a recommendation from the board, Muilenburg is creating a new product and services safety organization to centralize responsibilities across the company’s business and operating units.
 The new group will be run by Beth Pasztor, a 34-year Boeing veteran who will report to the company’s chief engineer and a new aerospace board committee.

 Pasztor will have responsibility for all aspects of product safety, including investigating concerns raised anonymously by employees, Boeing said in a statement Monday.
 The company’s accident-investigation team, safety-review boards and engineering and technical experts who represent the Federal Aviation Administration in aircraft certification will all report to Pasztor, who previously oversaw product safety at Boeing’s jetliner division.